-Vivian L. Vignoles obtained his PhD in Social Psychology at the University of Surrey in 2000 and is now Reader in Social Psychology at the University of Sussex.
+Vivian L. Vignoles obtained his PhD in Social Psychology at the University of Surrey in 2000 and is now Professor in Social Psychology at the University of Sussex.

 His principal research interests are in self and identity processes, and cross-cultural psychology.
 His research focuses on how people construct, maintain and defend their identities in different cultural contexts, and combines state-of-the-art quantitative and qualitative research methodologies.